Decreased attention to personal care

 2. What is person-centered care and how does this impact the day of my loved one?

-Person-centered care is care that puts the person first and honors individuality
+Person-centered care is care that puts the person first and honors their individuality.

 At Ashton Manor, we ask you to share extensive information about your loved one so we can conform to his or her interests, habits, and routines.
 We design our staffing schedules and activity program around your loved one's wants and needs.
 We want to know as much about your loved one as you are willing and able to share.